Accessibility of Services

 - Appointments offered for urgent needs within 24 hours

 - “In the last 12 months, if you/your child needed a routine appointment for counseling or treatment, how often did you get an appointment for counseling or treatment as soon as you wanted (usually, always)?”
-The 2023 survey results reflect aggregate scores of 80.2% for both children and adults.
+The 2024 survey results reflect aggregate scores of 80.5% for children and 79.7% for adults.
+The child rate reflects an increase compared to last year.

 - “How long did you have to wait for an appointment (same day – seven days)?”
-The 2023 survey results show an adult score of 73.7% and a child rate of 71.5%.
+The 2024 survey results show a child adult score of 74.3% and an adult rate of 76.2%.
+Both rates reflect increases compared to last year’s rates.

-Completed and ongoing interventions to increase these rates include:
+Completed and ongoing interventions to increase access rates include:

 - In 2021, Community Care developed an internal Network Accessibility Workgroup that has focused on becoming an innovator in access and a payor of choice.
 The group has also worked on capturing reliable data surrounding access, which includes the review of capacity, availability, and utilization.
 This workgroup is piloting projects related to network expansion, including innovation around the recruitment and retention of providers, conducting financial analysis of various incentive programs/rate increases, and exploring opportunities around the use of integrated, virtual, and nontraditional care models, such as the following: